meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 _* This guide will use Python for code examples, but the concepts aren't limited to Python specifically.
 So even if you don't know Python, we'd encourage you to read along anyway._

 💻 **References**:
 We've created a [GitHub repository](github.com/meeshkan/introduction-to-property-based-testing) to accompany this guide.
-All of the featured code samples exist there as unit tests and include instructions for how to execute them.
+All of the featured code examples exist there as unit tests and include instructions for how to execute them.

 ## Traditional unit tests based on examples